schrodingersbox/status_cat/README.md

 ## Configuration

-  All configuration should go in `config/initializers/status_cat.rb`.
+  General configuration should go in `config/initializers/status_cat.rb`.

       Status.configure do |config|